 If you do experience identity theft, it’s crucial to take action immediately.
 Contact local law enforcement first to file a police report, then call the Attorney General’s Office in your state to file a complaint.4

-You can also file a complaint with the FTC by calling 877-ID-THEFT.5 Be sure to notify your bank’s fraud department immediately as well.
+You can also file a complaint with the FTC online, or by calling 877-ID-THEFT.5 Be sure to notify your bank’s fraud department immediately as well.
 They can help you close or lock a compromised account to avoid any further financial damage.
 It’s also a good idea to continue to scan your bank statements for any unauthorized charges that may appear.

 Nothing can completely protect you from identity theft, but taking steps to secure your personal information can decrease your risk.